Ducknaro/-Informatics-Coding-and-CyberSecurity-/README.md

 ## Table of Contents

 - In the IT Security folder you can find links to Ebooks, Links, YouTube Videos
-- In the Program folder you can find Ebooks, Links, YouTube Videos for the most important programming language
+- In the Programming folder you can find Ebooks, Links, YouTube Videos for the most important programming language